 This module will make a comparative analysis of the history of Orkney and Shetland in the modern period from AD1500 to the present.
 It will assess the political, social, and economic impact of internal and external factors on the development of the Northern isles.

 The module aims to provide students with an opportunity to undertake a sustained, rigorous and independent investigation of some aspect of material culture and the environment.
 There is an online UHI postgraduate dissertation handbook for student guidance.
 The dissertation must consist of original work.
 It should be informed by the theoretical and practical knowledge and expertise which the participant has developed through other modules and/or in previously accredited learning.
 It should focus on a theme, topic or issue which is relevant to the subject.
 The resulting dissertation should not only present and interpret the research findings but also critically evaluate the research design and methodology employed; and identify the outcomes of the research in terms of actual or planned developments and changes.

-You can also choose from our range of.
+You can also choose from our range of optional modules.

 Programme entry requirements

 2:1 Honours degree (or international equivalent) in a relevant subject, such as History, Archaeology, Literature, or Ethnology.
 Other disciplines, such as human geography and the social sciences, will also be considered

 International students whose first language is not English must meet language competency standards as noted on the International page of our website.